-Lots of environmentalists are of the mindset that all we need to do is be the Paul Reveres, to alert society to the impending doom, and then society will take appropriate action.
+- Lots of environmentalists are of the mindset that all we need to do is be the Paul Reveres, to alert society to the impending doom, and then society will take appropriate action.
 But what if that basic premise is all wrong?
-What if people don’t care – don’t care about finding out the truth, don’t care to hear views that run counter to their own, don’t care to concern themselves with environmental issues in general?
-[This paragraph should be in alignment with the one above it.]
+What if people just don’t care — don’t care about finding out the truth, don’t care to hear views that run counter to their own, and don’t care to concern themselves with environmental issues in general?

 - I am frequently intrigued by the seeming contradiction that there are noted atheists, loudly sounding the alarm about religion, and there are noted environmentalists, loudly sounding the alarm to save the planet, but it seems never the twain shall meet – I don’t know of any personages championing both causes; and yet, I do see the two issues as being connected – both need to be part of a dynamic, complementary approach towards saving the planet.

-- To save the planet, part of the challenge is creating a blueprint that can successfully wean people off of, and away from, religion.
+- To save the planet, part of the challenge is creating a blueprint that can successfully wean people off of, away from, and out of the jaws of religion.

 - I find it frustrating when theists state that God might exist, because, after all, you can’t know that God doesn’t exist.
 One could equally point out, for example, that a sadomasochistic God (one who wants us to harm, or kill, one another) could equally exist, since, after all, we can’t know that such a God doesn’t exist.
 There are countless things we can’t know.
 Could you, the reader, be God, and all of this be part of a very long dream, from which you will at some point awaken?
 Similarly, you can’t know that is not the case.